nebrius/raspi-io/CONTRIBUTING.md

 ## Submitting Docs

-If you would like to help create better documentation, then that is seriously awesome.
+If you would like to help create better documentation, then that is seriously awesome!
 Documentation is the heart and soul of any good open source project, and the docs for Raspi IO can always be improved.

 The documentation for this project is split between the READMEs for Raspi IO and it's dependencies, and the wiki for Raspi IO.
 If you would like to help with any of the READMEs, create a pull request and submit it!
 If you would like to edit the wiki, drop into the gitter chat, or open an issue, and we'll grant you access so you can edit the wiki.